lmolkova/semantic-conventions/docs/registry/attributes/gen-ai.md

 **[2] `gen_ai.input.messages`:** The system message/instructions are recorded separately in `gen_ai.system.instructions`.

 Instrumentations MUST follow [Input messages JSON schema](/docs/gen-ai/gen-ai-input-messages.json).
-When the attribute is recorded on events, it MUST be stored in structured form.
-When recorded on spans, it SHOULD be stored as a JSON string, unless a structured format is supported.
+When the attribute is recorded on events, it MUST be recorded in structured form.
+When recorded on spans, it SHOULD be recorded as a JSON string, unless a structured format is supported.

 Messages MUST be provided in the order they were sent to the model or agent.